goldbergyoni/component-tests-workshop/README.md

 As we meet in the classroom we wish to spend our precious time on interesting development challenges rather than machine setup.
 Make sure to prepare your machine aforehand.
 Should you encounter any issue - please open an issue within this repo and I'll be sure to assist shortly

 ### ✔ 1 Install Node.JS >= v12.x
 Install Node.JS LTS (any version that is beyond v12) [from this website](https://nodejs.org/en/) - just download and progress within the installation wizard.
-Alternativelly use nvm
+Alternativelly [use nvm](https://github.com/nvm-sh/nvm)

 ### ✔ 2 Ensure Node is installed correctly
 Open your favourite terminal (Windows: command prompt) and type 'NPM verson'.
-The output should confirm that version 8.9.x is indeed installed
+The output should confirm that installed versionis indeed installed

 ### ✔ 3 Install IDE (editor)
 I highly recommend using VSCode editor in the course as it's lightweight and has a very rich plugins eco-sysem that we might use during our excercise.
 Simply visit the [downloads site](https://code.visualstudio.com/download) and choose the edition that suits your operations system.
 You may opt for any other editor that supports Node debugging and intellisense